swooby/alfred.2025/README.md

     1. Toggle showing mUtteranceCallbacks contents (to help debug anything that may look like a "leak")
 1. Consider elevating the code to a first class Accessibility Service and so what possibilities that opens up.
 1. Understand how this app can launch to listen when app is in background, but Alfred.2017 can't
+1. Screen on total time (for day?) announcement
+1. Add "Screen on, wes off for XX minutes" and "Screen off, was on for XX minutes" Repeat for:
+   * charging
+   * network
+   * ...
 1. Speak time durations/intervals in more human understandable expanded "1 hour, 27 minutes, 14 seconds"
+1. ...
+1. YouGPT: Summarize Alfred data in a GPT config file
 1. ...

 ## BUGS